 I'm not going to tell you to wear one, but I will tell you how you should wear one and some things to look for.
 There are plenty of resources on the interwebs which will tell you that wearing a full face helmet will save your brain, period.
 But how do you pick one?

 What Kind of Helmet Should I Get?

 The short answer is this: the one that fits you the best.
 Hopefully this particular helmet will also have the best safety standards, including DOT to ride legally in the United States.
-But also a snazzy Snell 2015 sticker on the inside.
-Chances are, the more expensive it is, it will fit you better.
+But also a snazzy Snell 2015 or ECE.
+Chances are, the more expensive it is, it will probably fit you better.
 I know it's not what you want to hear but those brand spend a LOT of time and money to create not only the safest helmets, but the most comfortable ones.
 The more you ride, the more you will appreciate a premium helmet.
 However, this doesn’t mean you absolutely have to purchase the most expensive helmet you can afford.